Menu

 [...]

-Each work is born from the pairing of two individualities that do not merge.
-What emerges is an unstable space, a continuous interference between closeness and separation.
-The relationship produces no union, but sustains a persistent tension between autonomous identities.
+Each work emerges from the pairing of two individualities that do not merge.
+What takes form is an unstable field sustained by a continuous interference between closeness and separation.
+The relationship produces no union, only a persistent tension between autonomous identities.